 This position will evaluate current programs and create and execute approved plans to expand and diversify the donors and participants for the events assigned in order to broaden our donor base and create even more inclusive events.
 Experience with diverse donors is a plus.

-Remote flexibility (up to 1 day in the office each week).
+This position is considered remote, up to 1 day in the office at 10 Brookline Place, Brookline, MA each week.
 Some evening and weekend work may be required.

 DIVISION OF PHILANTHROPY INCLUSION, DIVERSITY, & EQUITY COMMITMENT STATEMENT: